AvenirHQ/docs/organization.md

 ### Board rules

 1. No assigning cards to other people.
 Only assign cards to yourself.
-If you want someone to assign themselves to a card, mention that person.
+If you want suggest someone claim a card, @-mentioned that person.

 2. Only 1 person per card in the **In Progress** list at any time.